Orney2009/reviewStream/README.md

 - pip install sqlalchemy psycopg2-binary
 - create a database inside postgre
 - fill your postgre connection infos in you .env file

+## Model configuration

+- add the absolute path of both the pickles inside the "feathers" directory to your .env